aimeos/aimeos-docs/src/frontend/jsonapi/index.md

 # Error handling

-Errors can an will occur sooner or later.
+Errors can and will occur sooner or later.
 The [JSON:API standard](https://jsonapi.org/format/#errors) like every REST protocol uses the HTTP status codes to signal error conditions.
 Used HTTP status codes are:

 * 2xx : Successful operation
     * 200 : Operation was performed successfully